RSC-RP/nextflow_scri_config/docs/seattlechildrens.md

 All nf-core pipelines have been successfully configured for use on the the Cybertron HPC at Seattle Children Research Institude (SCRI), Seattle, WA.

 To use, run the pipeline with `-profile PROFILENAME`.
-This will download and launch the [`seattlechildrens.config`](../conf/seattlechildrens.config) which has been pre-configured with a setup suitable for the Cybertron cluster at SCRI.
-Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.
+This will download and launch the pipeline using [`seattlechildrens.config`](../conf/seattlechildrens.config) which has been pre-configured with a setup suitable for the Cybertron cluster at SCRI.
+Using this profile, a container with all of the required software will be downloaded.

 # project info
 This config file is created for the use on the Cybertron HPC at Seattle Children Research Institude (SCRI), Seattle, WA.
 Using this config will pre-configure a set up suitable for the Cybertron HPC.
 The Singularity images will be downloaded to run on the cluster.
 The nextflow pipeline should be executed inside of the Cybertron system.